[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 COLOR MODE also known as Image Mode - Similar colors in an image are represented differently in different color modes.
 RGB - Red, Green Blue - (millions of colors for use on the internet including in emails to reduce file size while maintaining color integrity), CMYK - Cyan, Magenta, Yellow, Black - (four colors required for printing in full color), Greyscale essentially 256 grays between black and white), and Bitmap two colors) are the four most common ways in which an image represents the colors it contains.
 Color modes determine how an image will be represented on a computer monitor or when being printed.
 An image’s color mode determines how colors combine.
 Different color modes result in different levels of color detail and file size.

-COLOR NEGATIVE - Refers to film designed to produce a reverse-color image that requires subsequent printing onto photo-sensitive material (generally paper used in making photographic prints) in order to view the true colors as a positive image.
+COLOR NEGATIVE - (Sometimes called "Print film.")
+Refers to film designed to produce a negative or reverse-color image that requires subsequent printing onto photo-sensitive material (generally paper used in making photographic prints) in order to view the true colors as a positive image.

 COLOR REVERSAL - Refers to film designed to make a positive image when exposed in the camera (slide film or transparency film).
 Light must be transmitted through such film in order to view it, whether it is lit from behind when viewing or the light is projected through the film’s image onto a viewing screen.